-- A signed copy of the UW Graduate School online application
+- A signed copy of the UW Graduate School application

 - A complete set of official transcripts (certified and translated as applicable)

-- Three letters of recommendation (These can now be requested and submitted online.
+- Three letters of recommendation (Please submit online.
 We do not provide forms for the recommendations.
-If submitted on hard copy, letters must be confidential and on official letterhead.
-Recommendation letters can be in German or English)
+Recommendation letters can be in German or English).

 - A statement of purpose describing your background, training and degree objectives.
 An optional personal statement may also be submitted.
-This gives an opportunity to let the admissions committee know about any educational, cultural or economic disadvantages you may have experienced.
+This statement provides an opportunity to let the admissions committee know about educational, cultural or economic disadvantages you may have experienced.

-- A writing sample (Those applying for an MA should submit an 8-10 pp. paper; Ph.D. applicants, a 10-25 pp. critical paper or part of a thesis paper.
-Papers can be in German or English.)
+- A writing sample (For an MA applicant, the writing sample should be a 8-10 pp. critical paper or part of a thesis paper.
+For those applying for the Ph.D., it should be 10-30 pp. Papers can be in German or English.)